-Common Factoring Fees
+Common Freight Factoring Fees

 · Termination Fee: If you have a contract with a length of terms and decide to stop factoring before the contract expires, you may get charged a lot of money to break that contract.
 Be careful when deciding the length of your contract.
-Some companies also require a 30-day written notice before the end of your contract that you will not be continuing factoring with them.
+Some companies also require a 30- to 60-day written notice before the end of your contract stating that you will not be continuing factoring with them.
 Be sure to send in that notice so you don't get locked in to an automatically renewed contract!

 Hidden Fees to Watch Out for

 · ACH Transfer: There are companies that charge a fee to electronically transfer or deposit funds into your bank account.
 These fees can range from $10 to $25, which can really add up to a lot of money over time!
-Some companies will charge you an amount per invoice they're paying you for, or they will require you to have a batch of multiple invoices on which you pay a discounted fee to have an ACH transfer initiated.
-If you're factoring 5 or more invoices per month, you will easily pay over $50 a month for transfers.
+Some companies will charge you a flat amount per invoice they're paying you for, or they will require you to have a batch of multiple invoices on which you pay a discounted fee to have an ACH transfer initiated.
+If you're factoring five or more invoices per month, you will easily pay over $50 a month for transfers.

 · Minimum Volume: Some factoring companies require carriers to factor a minimum number of loads per month.
 If that minimum volume of invoices is not met, they either charge an extra fee to the carrier or increase the factoring rate percentage.
 If you do not meet this minimum volume multiple months in a row, your factoring rate could easily hike a few percentage points.
 That means the factoring company you once signed up for at 2.5% is could easily be charging you 4% in no time.

 · Credit Checks: Before picking up a load from a broker, you want to know if that broker is reliable and you factoring company will factor loads for them.
 Some companies don't work with certain brokers.
 In some cases, you might have to pay for every broker credit check you request from the factor.
 Other companies give you access to free credit checks.
 Read more here.